Montana seeking more physicality after blowing late lead against Eastern Washington - NewsBreak

 Montana Grizzlies lock down Idaho Vandals to earn first Big Sky Conference victory

 MISSOULA — Several hours before the ball dropped on New Year’s Eve, Josh Vazquez started the celebration inside Dahlberg Arena when he dropped a clutch 3-point ball through the basket.
-Vazquez’s triple from the left wing gave the Griz a 65-56 lead over Idaho with 49 seconds to...
+Vazquez’s triple from the left wing with three seconds on the shot clock gave the Griz a 65-56...

+Montana State men lack physicality in Big Sky loss to Eastern Washington

+BOZEMAN — In four seasons at Cal State Northridge, Darius Brown II played a few games against Big Sky opponents.
+But now, as the starting point guard for the Montana State men's basketball team, the Big Sky Conference is a way of life.
+After the Bobcats dropped their home...

 montanasports.com